 Pointing fingers doesn’t move you forward.
 Nor does hiding the dirty laundry from your team, management, and any stakeholders.

 I’ve been inside IT departments that are afraid to discuss flaws outside the department.
 Management is uninformed.
 Everyone had blinders on.
 The same mistakes are made again and again.
-No improvement occurs.5
+No improvement occurs. ((Typically the culture can best be described as one of a cover your ass mentality combined with rampant cynicism.
+Not good for anybody.))

 IT departments that stay together during crisis, succeed.
 Together, though, does not mean keeping the dirty, ugly truth within the department.